This post may contain affiliate links. Read my Disclosure page.

 Help!
 My cake sunk in the middle!
 What did I do wrong?

 A little bit of sinking when cooling is natural, but if the cake completely sinks to the point where the edges of the cake are higher than the middle, then something went wrong!
-It’s possible that you underbaked the cake and removed it from the oven before the middle got a chance to finish baking.
-Adding too much leavener could also cause the cake to rapid rise while baking and then collapse while cooling.
+It's possible that you underbaked the cake and removed it from the oven before the middle got a chance to finish baking.
+Adding too much baking powder or baking soda could also cause the cake to rapidly rise while baking and then collapse while cooling.

 Chocolate Peanut Butter Snack Cake